A splitting theorem for capillary graphs under Ricci lower bounds: Introduction

+instead of the stronger $u \in L^\infty(\Omega)$, is made necessary to include the relevant standard example of the half-hyperplane.
 We tried to keep our curvature requirement on $M$ to a minimum, in particular, avoiding to bound the sectional curvature of $M$.
 This is coherent with the above mentioned splitting theorems in \cite{cheeger_gromoll,liwang2,liwang,fmv}, all based on B\"ochner formulas and thus naturally related to Ricci lower bounds.
 Precisely, we assume

 where $r$ is the distance from a fixed origin, and the inequalities are meant in the sense of quadratic forms.
 The first condition is technical, and might be removable.
 On the other hand, condition $\Ricc \ge 0$ on $\Omega$ is fundamental at various stages of the proof.
 We anticipate that it would be very interesting to obtain a splitting theorem in the spirit of Theorem \ref{teo_splitting} below on manifolds satisfying